skunnavakkam/skunnavakkam.github.io/content/blog/language-models-model-more-than-language.md

 draft=false
 +++

 Since I'm going to be talking about two different types of models, one which is a language model and the other which is the language model's model of the context, I'm going to refer to language models as LMs in this post.
+I'm also still in the process of writing this.
+If you don't see source code in the next few months, or you want immediate access to source code, just shoot me an email :)

 LMs are next token predictors.
 Through giving the language model a series of tasks in context, where the output of the task is a single token, we can understand the LM's predictions over all possible tokens, and understand how likely the LM thinks that a given token is the correct answer for the task.